-Zeamo is a digital fitness platform catering to on-the-go subscribers (whether traveling for business or for pleasure), that works with some of the top health club brands and corporations around the world.
+Zeamo is a digital fitness platform catering to on-the-go subscribers (whether traveling for business or for pleasure), that works with some of the top health club brands and corporations across the nation.

 This survey highlights employees’ current wellness benefits and preferences.
 The survey aims to provide insight into how employees feel about wellness benefits and what they expect from an employer.

 To capture these insights, Zeamo surveyed 5,000 people who are currently employed all across the United States.

 The data collected from this survey shows that the majority of respondents in the United States don’t feel their employers are providing them with adequate wellness benefits.
 This ranges from not having enough time to work on physical health, which has been shown to directly affect mental health, to a number of other workplace factors that inhibit a healthy lifestyle.

 The majority of respondents (70%) wish that their employers would provide them with fitness benefits.
 This percentage is staggering, and likely includes respondents who do have a fitness benefit, but are either unaware or find it to be outdated and unusable.

 73% of total respondents would leave their current job for another opportunity that offers better work perks.
 This number jumped to 78% among millennials, as well as 70% of the Gen X/Boomer population.

 42% of total respondents believe their employer has a responsibility to keep them physically well, and 72% wish their employer would pay for their fitness activities.